MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 ## What's New

 Version 0.3.0
-Now you can take screenshots for thumbsnails at the touch of a StreamDeck button.
+Now you can take screenshots for thumbnails at the touch of a StreamDeck button.

 ## Helpful Links